mseminatore/ann/README.md

 There are two main components to the library.
 The first is a lightweight Tensor library, `tensor.c`.
 The second is a minimal training and inference runtime, `ann.c`.
-Integrating the code into another application requires adding only these two files to the project, or linking to the `libann` library.
+Integrating `libann` into another application requires adding only these two files to the project, or linking to the `libann` library.

 > The tensor library is not meant to be a comprehensive tensor library.
-It provides
+It
-> only the minimal set of functions needed to support the current inference runtime.
+> provides only the minimal set of functions needed to support the current
+> training and inference runtime.

 # Tensor library